thestubborndev/finance_tracker_server/README.md

 Server Running...
 If running locally, visit: localhost:3000/appCeLwipDDNrFMm2
 ```

-Visiting the link in a browser should kick off the crypto/fiat currency and bank balance updates and then redirect you to your Airtable Investment Tracker base!
+Visiting the link in a browser should kick off the crypto/fiat currency and bank balance updates and then redirect you to your Airtable Finance Tracker base!

 I hope this was helpful!
 Happy tracking and investing! :)